gravitational/protoc-gen-terraform/README.md

   "github.com/gravitational/teleport/api/types/wrappers.Traits": "Traits"
 ```

-In the example above, `GenTraitsSchema` method will be called.
-Without this option, method name would be `GenGithubComGravitationalTeleportApiTypesWrappersTraits`.
+In the example above, `GenSchemaTraitsResource` and
+`GenSchemaTraitsDataSource` methods will be called.
+Without this option, method
+names would be `GenSchemaGithubComGravitationalTeleportApiTypesWrappersTraitsResource`
+and `GenSchemaGithubComGravitationalTeleportApiTypesWrappersTraitsDataSource`.

 # Note on empty messages